microsoft/iot-curriculum/labs/iot/gps-lab/steps/write-pi-code.md

     ![The PyLance install button](../../../images/vscode-extensions-pylance-install-button.png)

-    If you are using remote SSH, you will need to select the **Install in SSH** button.
+    If you are using remote SSH to connect to the Pi remotely, you will need to select the **Install in SSH** button.

     ![The PyLance install button](../../../images/vscode-extensions-pylance-install-remote-button.png)